pzemtsov/pzemtsov.github.io/_posts/2016-10-16-custom-hash-function.md

 {% endhighlight %}

 In this article we won't even consider working with four bytes separately, going instead straight to operating on 32-bit numbers.
-However, I'd like to keep this interface to retain possibility to add other implementations.
+However, I'd like to keep this interface to retain the possibility to add other implementations.
 I could have split it in two (this method plus another one that takes a number as parameter), but it would be an unnecessary complication.
 Besides, many of the matchers implemented below are hard-coded for specific SIP constants.

 Operating on 32-bit numbers introduces non-portability (dependency on the processor endianness).
 We'll ignore that for now, concentrating on making it